 - Simple sync with Apple Pay, Venmo, PayPal

-- 5 percent cash back on debit card purchases
+- up to 10% cash back on debit card purchases

 The NBCK Bank (National Bank of Kansas City) offers free, no-nonsense banking with no fees – even for foreign transactions and overdraft.
 You can use an unlimited number of MoneyPass ATMs for free and can be reimbursed up to $12 a month for using other ATMs, which should be enough to cover your withdrawals.
 The only fees involved are $5 to send a domestic wire and $45 to send or receive international wires.